exercism/fsharp/exercises/concept/improved-password-checker/.docs/instructions.md

 The `checkPassword` function checks the given password against the aforementioned rules.
 The function should return a `Result` value, where `Ok` is returned when the password satisfies all rules, and an `Error` value when it fails one or more rules.
-If multiple rules fail, the `PasswordError` value should represent all those failing rules.
+If the given password fails multiple rules, the `PasswordError` value should represent all of the failing rules.

 ```fsharp
 checkPassword "abcdefghijk5"